Outpatient

 Criteria for Admission: The person must be 18 years old or older at high risk for psychiatric hospitalization or for becoming or remaining homeless due to mental illness.
 The client might also require intervention by the mental health or criminal justice system due to inappropriate social behavior.
 In addition, a client in need of ACT services will have a history (three months or more) of a need for intensive mental health treatment or treatment for co-occurring disorders (serious mental illness and substance use disorders and is resistant to seeking out and utilizing appropriate treatment options.

-Adult Drug Court (ADC) is an empirically supported treatment approach for adults in the City of Lynchburg with substance use disorders and legal involvement.
+Adult Recovery Court is an empirically supported treatment approach for adults in the City of Lynchburg with substance use disorders and legal involvement.
 Drug court is an alternative to punishment for offenders by coupling evidence-based treatment with the accountability of the court system.
 Drug court teams consist of the judge, probation officers, and treatment providers working in conjunction with the client to achieve and maintain an abstinent and healthy lifestyle in recovery.

-Family Treatment Drug Court (FTDC) is an evidence-based model designed to restore, reunite, and strengthen families to ensure optimal health and safety of all members.
+Family Treatment Court is an evidence-based model designed to restore, reunite, and strengthen families to ensure optimal health and safety of all members.
 The goal of the program is to reunite children with parents in Bedford county who have lost or are in danger of losing custody as a result of opioid/ substance use.
 This voluntary program consists of five phases of tapered intensity in which individuals attend counseling services, support groups, drug screenings, and inpatient care over a period of 12 to 18 months.
 FTDC teams consist of the judge, social services caseworkers, CASA advocates, treatment providers, and peer recovery specialists who make it possible for children in foster care to return to their families and a safe home environment quicker.

 Multisystemic Therapy (MST) is an evidence-based treatment program for adolescents age 12-17 and their caregivers.
 The model focuses on equipping caregivers with the tools and resources to address antisocial/delinquent behavior in youth.
 These behaviors include but are not limited to stealing, verbal and or physical aggression, property destruction, substance use and truancy.
 MST is provided in the client home or in the community.
 The average treatment duration is 3-5 months.
 MST clinicians are “on call” 24/7 365 days a year for families on their caseload.